ricardobalk/ricardobalk.nl/src/blog/RTMP Multiplexer with Nginx.md

 ---
 date: 2018-10-20 09:00:00 +00:00
-title: Setting up an RTMP Multiplexer with Nginx
 excerpt: Learn how to to create an RTMP Multiplexer with nginx so that you're able to stream video content to different servers simultaneously...
 category: devops
 tags: ["linux", "nginx", "rtmp", "livestreaming", "multiplexer"]